rmlarose/qcbq/tutorials/01intro/README.md

 This session will be the first tutorial of day 1.
 It will introduce the basic concepts of quantum computing and how to explore them in Qiskit.

+## Notebooks

+The notebook(s) for this tutorial can be found at [https://github.com/JavaFXpert/qiskit4devs-workshop-notebooks](https://github.com/JavaFXpert/qiskit4devs-workshop-notebooks).

 ## Topics

 * Qubits